Episode 2.03 The Greater Good doesn’t yield much, but I felt it would behoove me to be thorough.

 The GIF makes it look a bit like she reciprocates.
 I’m not sure why it’s misleading like that.
 But she’s not very responsive.

-Even the kiss was pretty innocent, and he couldn’t have heard what they said, so it’s not like he’s got damning evidence.
+Even the kiss was somewhat innocent, and he couldn’t have heard what they said from where he was, so it’s not like he’s got damning evidence.
 But he’s obviously suspicious.
 I’m hoping that he’ll end up blackmailing Seppius rather than exposing him.
 Like I said, I think it would be cool if they teamed up.

 Well, that’s the last we see of Seppius and Seppia for the night.
 Unfortunately, we won’t be treated to the “warm embrace”.
 The fact that we’re not privy to these intimate moments scares me.
 I mean, yeah, I want to see them, of course I do, but what’s worse is I think it means that the relationship is only important for how it’ll drive the characters or how it can be used against them.
 The relationship itself doesn’t seem to be important.